istio/istio/release/README.md

 Every day, a new release is automatically built and made available at https://gcsweb.istio.io/gcs/istio-prerelease/daily-build/ after it passes the automatic daily release tests.
-These are not meant for developer testing, but not general consumption.
+These are meant for developer testing, but not general consumption.

 ## Weekly Releases